botikasm/lygo/ext/lygo_html/readme.md

 # HTML utilities
-lygo_html has some utilities for parsing and crawling web sites
+lygo_html has some utilities for parsing HTML and crawling web sites.